candy-girl/images-viewer-react/README.md

 ## Introduction

-Because I can`t be comfortable using [viewerjs](https://github.com/fengyuanchen/viewerjs) in react, so I created images-viewer-react to replace it.
+Because I can`t be comfortable using [viewerjs](https://github.com/fengyuanchen/viewerjs) in react, so I created images-viewer-react to replace it. it supports images and PDF

 ## Installation